cmdlucas/online-marketplace-dapp/design_pattern_desicions.md

 #### Situation 2:

-To implement access restriction, we have use of modifiers in `PurchaseManager.sol`, so that
+To implement access restriction, we have made use of modifiers in `PurchaseManager.sol`, so that

   - Only the shop owners can withdraw funds